OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 ### What you will learn in this sample

 - How to call Microsoft Graph client in SPFx context to get access to M365 data.
-- How to create SharePoint List in the website and how to do CRUD operations on SharePoint List in SPFx context.
+- How to create SharePoint List in the team site and how to do CRUD operations on SharePoint List in SPFx context.
 - How to deploy your app to SharePoint App Catalog and sync the solution to Teams App Catalog.

 ## Prerequisites